Si Siman: Later years

 He was active with the Shriners and was appointed chief aide in 1980.
 He promoted a show for the Shriners at the Superdome in New Orleans featuring George Strait as the headliner.

 When he retired in 1987, Siman sold Earl Barton Music and the rights to a catalog of nearly 2,000 songs to Rolf Budde Musikverlage of Germany.
 In 1991, he donated his papers to the Country Music Hall of Fame.
 In January 1994, Siman helped found Ozarks Pictures Corp. to produce family films.
 Its first feature was 1995's A Place to Grow, shot in southwest Missouri and starring Gary Morris, Wilford Brimley and Boxcar Willie.

 Siman died of cancer in Springfield on December 16, 1994.

 Family

-His son, Scott Siman, is an entertainment executive in Nashville who manages and oversees the multi-faceted career of superstar Tim McGraw, as well as managing numerous other country music artists and publishing multiple #1 country songs such as "Make You Miss Me" by Sam Hunt, "Break Up With Him" by Old Dominion, "Save it For a Rainy Day" by Kenny Chesney and "It's 5 O'clock Somewhere" by Alan Jackson and Jimmy Buffett.
+His son, Scott Siman, is an entertainment executive in Nashville.